SatDump/SatDump.Org/_posts/2022-09-17-basic-usage.md

 ## Settings

-This is where you can edit the msot basic SatDump settings. **This section is worth checking out as it contains all the paths and properties!**
+This is where you can edit the most basic SatDump settings. **This section is worth checking out as it contains all the paths and properties!**
 ![](/assets/basic_usage/settings.png)

 # CLI (this part was made by Aang23)